-NGC 752 is a large spawling open cluster in the constellation of Andromeda.
-With an apparent magnitude of +5.7, it's visible to the naked eye from a dark site appearing as a large unresolved fuzzy patch of light.
+NGC 752 is a large sprawling open cluster in the constellation of Andromeda.
+With an apparent magnitude of +5.7 it's visible to the naked eye from a dark site, appearing as a large unresolved fuzzy patch of light.
 The cluster is one of the finest large open clusters in the sky and contains over 70 stars spread across a huge 1.25 degrees of apparent sky.
-Due to its size, NGC 752 is best observed with binoculars or through wide field telescopes at low powers.
+Due to its size, NGC 752 is best observed with binoculars or wide field telescopes at low powers.

 NGC 752 is a delightful open cluster when seen through binoculars, small or wide field telescopes.
-Through popular 7x50 or 10x50 models it appears large and hazy with the brightest dozen stars resolvable.
-An 80mm (3.1-inch) scope at low powers reveals approx. 60 mainly white stars.
-However, even with a wide field eyepiece it doesn't take much magnification before the cluster overfills the field of view.
-When seen through medium size scopes such as a 150mm (6-inch) instrument, NGC 752 is a wonderful site with a myriad of stars visible, some that are colourful.
+Through popular 7x50 or 10x50 models, it appears large and hazy with the brightest dozen stars resolvable.
+An 80mm (3.1-inch) scope at low powers reveals approximately 60 mainly white stars.
+However even with a wide field eyepiece, it doesn't take much magnification before it overfills the field of view.
+When seen through medium size scopes, such as 150mm (6-inch) instruments, NGC 752 is a wonderful site with a myriad of stars visible including some colourful members.

 In total, NGC 752 contains about 60 stars brighter than 9th magnitude.
-It's located 1,300 light-years distant and has an age of 2 billion light-years.
+It's located 1,300 light-years distant and has an age of about 2 billion years.

 NGC 752 Data Table